Butte County Superior Court

-The Superior Court of California, County of Butte, also known as the Butte County Superior Court, is the branch of the California superior court with jurisdiction over Butte County.
+The Superior Court of California, County of Butte, also known as the Butte County Superior Court, is the California superior court with jurisdiction over Butte County.

 History

 Butte County was one of the original counties formed in 1850 when California became a state.

 The main Butte County Courthouse was built in 1856 at 1859 Bird Street in Oroville; it was remodeled in 1919 and 1951 and is occupied by the Butte County Department of Education.
 Bricks from the original courthouse were used to construct a marker in Bicentennial Park.
 Court operations moved to the new County Center at 25 Court Street in 1979, and then to the new County Courthouse in 1996.

 Satellite locations were added in 1961 (Paradise) and 1966 (Chico) in new one- and two-room courthouses, respectively.
 Court operations were consolidated from Paradise to Chico in 2009.
 Even though most County residents lived outside Oroville, the Butte County Courthouse was forced to handle all criminal and family law cases, and juries were selected in Oroville even if the trial would proceed in Chico.

 The 1966 Chico Courthouse at 655 Oleander Avenue was overcrowded and portions were not accessible as required by the Americans with Disabilities Act, so land for a new North Butte County Courthouse was acquired in 2010–11 and the new 65096 ft2 building was built, with court operations commencing at the new building on March 23, 2015.
 The total cost of the project was US$65 million.
 Butte County made plans to purchase the 655 Oleander property in 2018 from the Superior Courts of California, a state agency.